agnxsh/gclone/README.md

 # gclone
-this is a google search-engine. the major tech stacks used here is React.js, React-Context, RapidAPIs and TailwindCSS
+This is a google search-engine.

+The major tech stacks used here is React.js, React-Context, RapidAPIs and TailwindCSS